 Bregje van Eekelen

-Her research has been funded by numerous grants.
-Amongst them, a UC Chancellor’s Fellow Grant, UvA Employability Grant, Catharina van Tussenbroek Fellowship, Henriette Sara De Lanoy Meijer Fellowship, a Prins Bernhard Cultuurfonds Fellowship, a Nationale Talentenbeurs, a Fulbright NAF scholarship, a Vrouwe van Renswoude Fellowship, and grants from The University of California Regents.
+Her research has been funded by numerous grants, most recently the EUR fellowship (135.000 euros) a Veni grant from the National Science Foundation (250.000 euros) and a REI grant (co-PI, 682.000).
+Others include a UC Chancellor’s Fellow Grant, UvA Employability Grant, Catharina van Tussenbroek Fellowship, Henriette Sara De Lanoy Meijer Fellowship, a Prins Bernhard Cultuurfonds Fellowship, a Nationale Talentenbeurs, a Fulbright NAF scholarship, a Vrouwe van Renswoude Fellowship, and grants from The University of California Regents.

 Bregje van Eekelen’s research and teaching expertise include the history of social and human sciences; anthropology of knowledge; modern societies and their genealogies; history of social science; language & war; critical discourse analysis; global capitalism; economic history and anthropology.
 At Erasmus, she has experience teaching BA/MA courses in the sections Metahistory and Global History, in for instance the philosophy of history (Theory of History, Historical Culture), Histories of Emerging Economies and honors classes on neoliberalism.
 She has also taught the MA Research Workshop History, Memory, and National Identity.
 At the University of California, Santa Cruz, Van Eekelen has taught Theory and History of Anthropology, Ethnographies of Capitalism, and Histories and Cultural Aspects of Trade, Travel, and Tourism.

 Woudestein, Van der Goot Building, Room M6-31

 Erasmus School of History, Culture and Communication (ESHCC)